burakboduroglu/burakboduroglu/README.md

 ### About Me :technologist: ⚡

 Hey there!
-I'm Burak Boduroğlu👋, a passionate `JavaScript` and `Go` developer with a knack for problem-solving and building efficient web applications. 💻 When I'm not coding, you can find me sharing my knowledge and experiences on the `Developer Community` through my blog. 📝 Join me on a journey of learning and exploration as we dive into various programming topics and industry trends.
+I'm Burak Boduroğlu👋, a passionate `JavaScript` and `Java` developer with a knack for problem-solving and building efficient web applications. 💻 When I'm not coding, you can find me sharing my knowledge and experiences on the `Developer Community` through my blog. 📝 Join me on a journey of learning and exploration as we dive into various programming topics and industry trends.
 Feel free to explore my `Linktree` to discover more about my projects, articles, and social media channels.
 Let's connect and grow together! 🚀

 <hr>